 4. Save the flipped picture by right-clicking anywhere on it and choosing „Save Picture As“

-4.3.5 How To Flip Your Canvas On Mobile Devices
+5.3.5 How To Flip Your Canvas On Mobile Devices

 There are a lot of very easy-to-use apps though that do what we want.

 The sad thing is that this technique is often an afterthought.

 You have a new idea for an amazing painting, you plan your composition, lighting and colors… and then you’re eager to start and jump into the sketching phase.

 But then you happen to flip it and are bummed out because your work could have been much better, had you just put some more time into the preliminary drawing.

 It doesn’t have to be this way and it shouldn’t!

 This can help you lay a better foundation for your finished piece of art and make it look way better in the end.

 By regularly confronting yourself with your own drawing mistakes, you might notice patterns.
 Things you draw wrong regularly.
 It helps you to improve in those areas and it also helps you to see better.

 I know that a lot of people don’t use this as much as they should – especially beginner artists.

 I for myself should use it way more often.

-For my next art project, my goal is to flip my canvas a few times in the sketching process, to lay a great foundation for my finished piece that I’m going to be happy with when all is said and
+For my next art project, my goal is to flip my canvas a few times in the sketching process, to lay a great foundation for my finished piece that I’m going to be happy with when all is said and done!

-6. Word Of Advice: Don’t Cheat!
+7. Word Of Advice: Don’t Cheat!

-clear: This isn’t meant as a shortcut to success.
-So:
+Finally, I want to make something very clear: This isn’t meant as a shortcut to success.

 Don’t use the flip trick as a magic pill to fix your drawings digitally once they are finished.
-This

 This won’t help you become a better artist and it will deceive everyone who looks at your art.

 Even worse, you will deceive yourself and it won’t make you truly happy in the end.
 Be honest to yourself and everyone around you.

 Use the flip trick during the drawing process to fix mistakes you might not have seen at first.

-you often draw wrong and improve your art more quickly as a result.
+You will learn how to see the things you often draw wrong and improve your art more quickly as a result.
+It’s like magic!